Double-loop randomized quasi-Monte Carlo estimator for nested integration: Bound on the truncation error of the nested integral in the EIG

-\end{proof} \begin{rmk}[Extension to more general noise distributions] This derivation can be generalized to other noise distributions, however, distributions with fatter tails than a Gaussian would result in a different truncation parameter $c(TOL)$. \end{rmk} \begin{rmk}[Extensions to general dimensions] The case for dimension $d>1$ follows immediately for a diagonal covariance matrix $\bs{\Sigma}_{\bs{\varepsilon}}=\bs{I}_{d\times d}$, yielding only weak dependence of the truncation error on the integrand dimension. \end{rmk}
+\end{proof} \begin{rmk}[Extensions to general dimensions] The case for dimension $d>1$ follows immediately for a diagonal covariance matrix $\bs{\Sigma}_{\bs{\varepsilon}}=\bs{I}_{d\times d}$, yielding only weak dependence of the truncation error on the integrand dimension. \end{rmk} \begin{rmk}[Parameters of interest with Gaussian prior] Assumption~\ref{asu:Lipschitz} generally does not hold for parameters of interest distributed according to a Gaussian distribution.
+However, a truncation scheme similar to that for the observation noise may be applied to $\bs{\tilde{G}}(\cdot)=\bs{G}(F_{\bs{\theta}}^{-1}(\cdot),\bs{\xi})$ if $\bs{G}$ is smooth in the first argument. \end{rmk}